 Mild psoriasis can be managed with topical creams, shampoo, and ointments.
-This was shared by Dr Pang Shiu Ming, Senior Consultant with the Department of Dermatology at Singapore General Hospital (SGH).
+This was shared by A/Prof Pang Shiu Ming, Senior Consultant from the Department of Dermatology at Singapore General Hospital (SGH).

 Lead a healthy lifestyle to prevent relapse of psoriasis symptoms